dimacus/SeleniumTipsAndTricks/README.md

 ```
 You might need to execute these commands with sudo on your local machine.

+### Warning
+These examples were written on a Mac, I have executed them successfully on a linux box, but there is not guarantee that they will work on Windows out of the box.

+But as most cases, if you work on it for a couple hours, you can make most things work on Windows.

 ### Ruby examples

 To run an example, you need to make sure you have all the gems installed and have Firefox 3.6 or higher installed.